cki-project/skt-archived/README.md

 * `all`
     - Run the following commands in order: `merge`, `build`, `publish`, `run`, `report` (if `--wait` option was specified), and `cleanup`.
-* `bisect`
-    - Bisect Git history between a known bad and a known good commit (defaulting to "master"), running tests to locate the offending commit.

 The following is a walk through the process of checking out a kernel commit, applying a patch from Patchwork, building the kernel, running the tests,